 Some of the publications on the PHAC web site are available in Adobe® Portable Document Format (PDF).
 PDF allows for a cross-platform PostScript-based file containing any combination of text, graphics and images.
 If you do not want to read the document on-line, you can download and save the complete file for later use.

-To download a PDF file, you have to click on the link beside the PDF icon:
+To download a PDF file, you have to right click on the corresponding link.

-A dialog box from your browser will appear asking you if you want to save the file.
+In your Web browser, select the "Save target as…" option or the "Save link as…" option.
 Specify where you want the file saved for future reference.
-Also beside every icon, the size of the file is specified to let you know how long a file can take to download.
+Also beside every link, the size of the file is specified to let you know how long a file can take to download.
 Remember that depending on the speed of your modem, internet traffic and your internet provider, the download time can vary.

 Once the file is on your local drive, you can view, navigate or print the documents using Adobe Acrobat® software.
 If you do not have this software, a copy of Acrobat Reader® or Exchange® is required.
 Adobe Reader® software is available for no-charge in various languages as well as operating systems including; Windows 3.1, 95 and XP, Macintosh, and UNIX.
 Documentation for installation and operating requirements of Acrobat® is included with the software.